National Shrine of the Little Flower Basilica

-The National Shrine of the Little Flower Basilica Catholic Church is a Catholic church in Royal Oak, Michigan.
+The National Shrine of the Little Flower Basilica is a Catholic church in Royal Oak, Michigan.
 A designated national shrine, the church building is well-known for its execution in the lavish zig-zag Art Deco style.
 The structure was completed in two stages between 1931 and 1936.

 The sanctuary, at 2100 West Twelve Mile Road at the northeast corner of Woodward Avenue, is a parish of the Archdiocese of Detroit.
-Its construction was funded by the proceeds of the radio ministry of the controversial Father Charles Coughlin, who broadcast from its tower in the 1930s.
+Its construction was funded by the proceeds of the radio ministry of the Father Charles Coughlin, who broadcast from its tower in the 1930s.

 History

 Named in honor of Saint Thérèse of Lisieux (who was known as "the Little Flower"), the church was first built in 1926 in a largely Protestant area.
 It was founded in 1925, a year before construction started.
 Within days of the church opening, the Ku Klux Klan burned a cross in front of the church.
 The original wood structure was destroyed by a fire on March 17, 1936.
 Construction of the new building started in 1931 and ended in 1936.
 Its completion was spurred by the destruction of the old structure and it employed large amounts of copper and stone to execute the designs of architect Henry J. McGill, of the New York firm of Hamlin and McGill.

 Pope Francis designated the Shrine a minor basilica on January 31, 2015.